 Pineapple is known as a fun tropical fruit.
 While it is mildly acidic, it’s still considered safe for your baby to begin eating by six months old.
-Keep in mind that the acidity may cause diaper rashes, and if this happens you can wait to try pineapple again when your baby is older.
+Keep in mind that the acidity may cause a skin rash, and if this happens you can wait to try pineapple again when your baby is older.

 Introducing Your Baby to Pineapple